 To reach Bunce Island it was necessary to charter a small boat from Freetown, Bunce Island is also very close to the port & railway facilities at Pepel.
 With an interest in railways Richard couldn't pass up the opportunity to be dropped off on Pepel Island to visit the facilities!
 The photographs below are taken from his very brief visit.
 A motorcycle taxi was used to get him from the drop-off point to the facilities, then a hurried dash to see as much as possible before a quick return to the boat, where the boatmen and Richard's family were patiently waiting, still with an hour's journey back to Freetown and with the afternoon light drawing in.

-The three views above show the two oreloading gantries at Pepel.
+The three views above show the two oreloading gantries at Pepel on November 2nd 2009.
 These can be compared with views found earlier on the page, particularly the view of the Hindpool.
-The right view shows both oreloading gantries.
+The bottom view shows both oreloading gantries.
 The nearer one is the shorter one seen in the left photograph from the shore with the abandoned boat, whilst the more distant gantry, with two loading points also features in the center view taken from the shore.
 The umbrellas provided to the passenger (for the rain or sunshine?) are all imprinted with images of US President Obama.

 London Mining PLC